How often do you look at your phone in a day?

 On most occasions your texts are part of an automated campaign that is scheduled to go out when:

 - When you want to broadcast information to a group of people.

-But there are instances where you will want to engage your audience in a conversation.
-Especially if you are trying to get them to take a time-sensitive action like attending an event, donate to a cause or go cast their vote.
+However, there are instances where you will want to engage your audience in a conversation.
+Especially if you are trying to get them to take a time-sensitive action like attending an event, donate to a cause or cast their vote.

 That’s where peer to peer texting comes in.

 Peer to peer texting lets organizations have one to one conversations with people at scale with the help of agents.
 A single agent can have around 1000 conversations in the span of an hour.
 While a mass texting campaign is meant to get information in front of an audience, peer to peer texts are intended to get people to chat with you with each conversation leading up to a call to take a specific action.

 Take the case of a broadcast message that is sent out to the people on your list.

 “Sure, I’d love to.
 Wait, is it a free event or do I need to buy a ticket?”

 “Awesome.
 The event is going to be like our food—free!
 Can’t wait to see you!😀”

 “Cool.
 And I’m bringing my friends too.”